-Django raises some Django specific exceptions as well as many standard Python exceptions.
+Django raises some of its own exceptions as well as standard Python exceptions.

 Django Core Exceptions¶